Different Types Of Screw Fasteners For Decking

 Beautifully designed, these super hard, super coarse lag screw fasteners have a flat head and usually a star head drive.

 So they never slip or snap off.

-like securing beams to posts or anything where excellent shear
+Whatever the finish, they are great fastener for structural framings like securing beams to posts or anything where excellent shear resistance is needed.

 Rugged Structural Screws

 Arguably the toughest darn screw for structural fastening in the world.
 These are screws I use, and they are from GRK.

 It's amazing how much engineering goes into developing screw fasteners like these.
 But the tips are great for cutting.

 The threads are razor-sharp, and the knurled shoulder threads ease the entry of the upper part of the screw.